 - Simplified stock company

-A simplified stock company (SAS) is the simplest option for most foreign investors as it doesn’t require special formalities for its incorporation.
-The law permitting the establishment of this structure was passed in 2008.
-To this date, SAS has become a great option for both local and foreign investors.
-This is the perfect option when you incorporate a company in Colombia.
+A simplified stock company (SAS) is the simplest option for most foreign investors incorporating a company in Colombia because it requires fewer formalities.
+The law permitting the establishment of a SAS was passed in 2008, and it remains an ideal option for both local and foreign investors.

 3. Register your company at public institutions to incorporate a company in Colombia

-There are three primary institutions you’ll deal with to register and incorporate a company in Colombia.
+There are three primary institutions you will deal with when incorporating a company in Colombia.
 They include:

 - The Chamber of Commerce